Generic Name: propafenone (proe PAF e none)

 To make sure propafenone is safe for you, tell your doctor if you have any of these other conditions:

 if you have ever had an abnormal blood test called Antinuclear Antibody Test or ANA.

 FDA pregnancy category C. It is not known whether propafenone will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

-It is not known whether propafenone passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while you are using propafenone.
+Propafenone can pass into breast milk and may harm a nursing baby.
+You should not breast-feed while using this medicine.